MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-settings.md

 # Windows update settings for Intune

-View the Windows 10 Update settings you can [configure and manage](windows-update-for-business-configure.md) with Microsoft Intune.
+View the Windows 10 and Windows 11 Update settings that you can [configure and manage](windows-update-for-business-configure.md) with Microsoft Intune.

 When you configure settings for Windows update rings in Intune, you're configuring the Windows Update settings.
-If a Windows update setting has a Windows 10 version dependency, the version dependency is noted in the settings details.
+If a Windows update setting has a Windows 10 or Windows 11 version dependency, the version dependency is noted in the settings details.

 ## Update settings